 Blue and White Underglaze Enamelled Tiles

-Blue and white tiles form another distinct group in the Ottoman art of enamelled tile-making and they were made between the first half of the fifteenth century and the beginning of the sixteenth century.
+Blue and white tiles form another distinct group in the Ottoman art of enamelled tile-making and they were made between the first half of the 15th century and the beginning of the 16th century.
 The underglaze technique, which had been applied only on tiles intended for the royal palaces in the Seljukid period, reappeared in the Ottoman period in the form of blue and white tiles and found a different area of architectural use.
-These tiles are referred to in the history of art as “underglaze” because the colours (turquoise and blue) are applied to a white background, after which a transparent glaze is applied.
+These tiles are referred to, in the history of art, as “underglaze” because the colours (turquoise and blue) are applied to a white background, after which a transparent glaze is applied.
 Examples also exist where white has been applied to an ultramarine background.
 Rare examples exist, for example in the Demirtaş Baths in Bursa (early 15th century), where small amounts of purple and turquoise have also been used.
-Blue and white was used much more commonly in ceramic plates etc. in early Ottoman art.
-There are many similarities between these enamelled tiles and ceramics and the 15th century Ming Dynasty porcelain of China, in terms of both colour and design.
+Blue and white were used much more commonly in ceramic plates in the early Ottoman art.
+There are many similarities between these enamelled tiles and ceramics, and the 15th century Ming Dynasty porcelain of China, in terms of both colour and design.
 Ornamentation consists of peonies and other flowers with wreaths of ivy, together with the stylised clouds and dragons found on Chinese Porcelain.
-The hard, superior quality white tile clay similar toporcelain clay clear shiny glaze and exquisite designs all combine to make these tiles exceptional examples.
+The hard and superior quality white tiled clay similar to porcelain clay’s clear shiny glaze and exquisite designs, all come together to make these tiles exceptional examples.

-Blue and white enamelled wall tiles and ceramics were produced at İznik and Kütahya.
+Blue and white enamelled wall tiles and ceramics were produced in İznik and Kütahya.
 Many fragments of blue and white enamelled tiles were found in the course of excavations at İznik.
-We understand from various royal decrees commissioning enamelled tiles that İznik was an important tile centre from the l5th century onwards.
+We understand, from various royal decrees commissioning enamelled tiles, that İznik was an important tile center from the 15th century onwards.
 The smaller number of finds excavated at Kütahya provide similar information.
-An analysis of the enamelled tile clays proves that the blue and white tiles on the sarcophagi of Crown Prince Ahmet and Crown Prince Mahmut are similar to the ones found at Kütahya.
+An analysis of the enamelled tile clays proves that the blue and white tiles on the sarcophagi of the Crowned Prince Ahmet and the Crowned Prince Mahmut are similar to the ones found at Kütahya.

-Blue and white tiles are less frequently found in Bursa than the other types-monoch-rome, coloured glaze and enamelled tile mosaic.
+Blue and white tiles are less frequently found in Bursa than the other types-monochrome, coloured glaze and enamelled tile mosaic.
 The examples found have been used as a border for compositions made from the other types.
-Blue and white tiles have been used on the sarcophagus of Sitti Hatun in the Green Tomb (1421), in the tombs of Crown Prince Mustafa (otherwise known as Crown Prince Cem) (1474), of Crown Prince Ahmet (1429) and Crown Prince Mahmut (1506).
-In the tomb of Crown Prince Cem, two blue and white tiles have been inserted among the gilded hexagonal tiles, which has created an extremely interesting composition.
+Blue and white tiles have been used on the sarcophagi of Sitti Hatun in the Green Tomb (1421), in the tombs of the Crown Prince Mustafa (otherwise known as the Crown Prince Cem) (1474), of the Crown Prince Ahmet (1429) and the Crown Prince Mahmut (1506).
+In the tomb of the Crown Prince Cem, two blue and white tiles have been inserted among the gilded hexagonal tile, which has created an extremely interesting composition.

-In the first half of the 16 th century enamelled tiles featuring colours such as pistachio green and mauve as well as plates and bowls in blue and white, referred to in older publications as “Damascus ceramics” (many examples of which have been found) were produced.
-These tiles, which were more realistic than the blue and white ones and adorned with flower designs in the classical Ottoman style were used in various buildings in Damascus in the second half of the 16 th century, which is why they are referred to as “Damascus tiles”.
-The mauve, pistachio green and blue wall tiles widely used in Damascus were not popular in Early Ottoman architecture.
+In the first half of the 16th century, enamelled tiles featuring colours such as pistachio green and mauve as well as plates and bowls in blue and white, referred to, in older publications, as “Damascus ceramics” (many examples of which have been found) were produced.
+These tiles, which were more realistic than the blue and white ones and adorned with flower designs in the classical Ottoman style were used in various buildings in Damascus in the second half of the 16th century, which is why they are referred to as “Damascus tiles”.
+The mauve, pistachio green and blue wall tiles widely used in Damascus were not popular in the Early Ottoman architecture.

-Seven colours may be used in red underglaze tiles, which adorn the most impressive works of classical Ottoman architecture.
+Seven colours may be used for the red underglaze tiles, which adorn the most impressive works of the classical Ottoman architecture.
 The determining feature of these slightly convex tiles is the bold use of tomato red.
-In the tiles in the tomb of Crown Prince Mustafa, colours such as light blue, ultramarine, turquoise and green have been used.
-Their main centre of production was İznik.
-Similar tiles were also made in Kütahya when the need arose.
-In the İznik excavations, carried out under the chairmanship of Prof. Dr. Oktay Aslanapa by Prof. Dr. Ara Altun and Prof. Dr. Şerare Yetkin the enamelled tile and ceramic fragments cast much light on the history of our tile kilns and the making of enamelled wall tiles in our country.
-The fact that decrees commissioning tiles from the tile works in İznik were issued by the Royal Household emphasises the importance of the former.
+In the tiles of the tomb of the Crown Prince Mustafa, colours such as light blue, ultramarine, turquoise and green have been used.
+Their main production center was in İznik.
+Similar tiles were also made in Kütahya when the need arosed.
+In the İznik excavations, carried out under the chairmanship of Prof. Dr. Oktay Aslanapa, Prof. Dr. Ara Altun and Prof. Dr. Şerare Yetkin, the enamelled tile and ceramic fragments cast much light on the history of our tile kilns and the making of enamelled wall tiles in our country.
+The fact that decrees, commissioning tiles from the tile works in İznik, were issued by the Royal Household emphasises the importance of the former.
 The various designs created in the art studios of the palace dictated the style of the Ottoman palace and thus the design character of enamelled wall tiles and ceramics.

-The Chinese-inspired three cannon, peony and cloud motifs continues the Far Eastern influence seen in blue and white tiles in this group of tiles as well.
+The Chinese-inspired three cannon, peony and cloud motifs, perpetuate the Far Eastern influence seen in the blue and white tiles in this group of tiles as well.
 The verses from the Koran in the borders and in inscriptions, written in large sülüs calligraphy, were usually in white on an ultramarine background.
 Sometimes the insides of the letters were coloured in red and blue.